-The organic, whole bean, CBD-infused coffee will contain 5 milligrams of cannabidiol per 8-ounce cup and will debut in Colorado, where marijuana is legal.
+The organic, whole bean, CBD-infused coffee contains 5 milligrams of cannabidiol per 8-ounce cup.

 “It’s two of my favorites, together in the perfect combination,” Nelson said of his new addition.
 “Like coffee, cannabis is a plant that works for me.”

 Hemp is high in cannabidiol (CBD) and has only trace amounts of tetrahydrocannabinol (THC), which is the psychoactive compound of the cannabis plant that creates the high.

 The 85-year-old musician aims to educate people about the benefits of marijuana products sans the THC with his new line of hemp products.
 Nelson says that hemp prohibition suppressed a competitive industry which could have created jobs and helped consumers.
 However, he notes, times have changed.
 At least 61 percent of Americans think that marijuana should be legal.